dassus98/banking_churn/README.md

 ---

 ## **Project Overview**
-Customer churn is a critical challenge in the banking industry, where retaining customers is more cost-effective than acquiring new ones.
+Customer churn is a critical challenge in the banking industry where retaining customers is more cost-effective than acquiring new ones.
 This project provides:
 - In-depth **Exploratory Data Analysis (EDA)** to identify churn patterns.
 - Predictive models to classify customers likely to churn.
 - Insights into key drivers of churn for targeted intervention.